muffin87/helm-tutorial/part-06/README.md

     |- mysql-1.0.0.tgz.prov
 ```

-The `.tgz` file is a packaged chart (we will package our Ghost chart after we
+The `.tgz` file is a packaged Chart (we will package our Ghost Chart after we
 setup the repo).
 There is also something called [Provenance](https://docs.helm.sh/developing_charts/#helm-provenance-and-integrity)
 which helps proving the integrity of a package.
 This file is optional and we
 will not cover it in this tutorial.